Imagining Oktober

 Darkly Yours

 The space curated by Richter for politihistoric affection is a sombre one.
 Facing any of these pictures should inspire sorrow and lament than rage.
-Whilst Richter abstains from passing his opinion of the RAF, the time in which they were active and the controversies surrounding the deaths of these inmates, and thus asking us to respect the ambiguity regarding the subjects represented, he is setting a parameter for the possible affective reactions of the audience by choosing a particular mode of representation.
-The resulting reaction is, quite unexpectedly, an overwhelming sense of melancholia.
+Whilst Richter abstains from passing his opinion of the RAF, of the time in which they were active and the controversies surrounding the deaths of these inmates, and thus asks us to respect the ambiguity regarding the subjects represented, he is setting a parameter for the possible affective reactions of the audience by choosing a particular mode of representation.
+The resulting reaction is, quite unexpectedly, an overwhelming melancholia.
 The lament is most strongly felt with the aforementioned portrait of a young woman: we cannot help but feel the deep sense of sorrow over the life and its potential misspent, and all the loss of lives accompanied by it.
 Still, Richter is in no way a sympathiser nor indulging in nostalgia: he stands face-to-face with his infamous contemporary in solemn silence with a mixture of conflicting emotions involving a certain understanding of her cause as her contemporary and rejection of her choices, including political ones.
 As an artist, Richter is at once expressing his own affective response to the events represented and curating ours: regardless of our respective view on the RAF and the state response to the threat posed by them, Richter’s painting determines the tone of our affective response.
 We must note the unique property of melancholia: it allows us to respectfully mourn without compromising our self-respect; we can lament the death of someone without offering absolution to her/their/his misdeeds and offences.
 The reason why the politics of melancholia allows this possibility is: it is solemnly and respectfully affective; hence it suspends our political, social and ideological concerns and allows us to be tête-à-tête with someone we profoundly disagree.
 The politics of melancholia becomes only possible when one recognises humanity in the Other, thereby it gives us an opportunity, albeit a narrow one, to suspend the automation of the ideological apparatus operating within us.

 This is the point where Gerhard Richter comes together with two of his expatriates, namely, the late W. G. Sebald and Max Richter who, like the painter, left their place of births in self-imposed exile, and unlike the painter, crossed the Channel and moved permanently to Britain.
 As I elaborated on the latter’s string piece, ‘On the Nature of Daylight’, the composer has espoused melancholy as the mode of expression for his political resistance: it is deeply rooted in his ethics of sorrowful reception of the other voices.